Township Projects

 UPCOMING/ONGOING TOWNSHIP PROJECTS

 In 2015, Springfield Township acquired a 7.8 acre property located at 1725 Walnut Avenue in Oreland to redevelop the site into a new public park.
 The Township is in the midst of finalizing the voluntary Act 2 land recycling program through the Pennsylvania Department of Environmental Protection and is currently taking steps to proceed in transforming this former industrial site into a recreational amenity for the benefit of the community!
+As of March 2023, the Township has acquired over $1 million to fund site improvements.
+Learn more about the project by visiting our dedicated project webpage using the link below:

-380-402 Haws Lane Partial Acquisition (Future Park)
+380-402 Haws Lane Partial Acquisition (Harston Woods)

 Springfield Township took decisive action on this divisive property in Sept.
 2022 when the Board of Commissioners issued a partial condemnation to acquire 2.759 acres out of the 4.8 acre site.
 Once the condemnation is finalized, the 2.759 acres of will be repurposed into a natural resources park with a trail through the woodlands.
 Learn more about the project by visiting our dedicated project webpage using the link below: